Jakarta Gov. Ahok concedes election after divisive campaign

 - Analysts: Loss will encourage use of religion in Indonesian elections as political tool

-(CNN)Jakarta Gov. Basuki "Ahok" Tjahaja Purnama conceded losing in his re-election bid Wednesday, bringing to an end what one newspaper called Indonesia's "dirtiest, most polarizing" campaign.
+(CNN)Jakarta Gov. Basuki "Ahok" Tjahaja Purnama has conceded his loss in his re-election bid, bringing to an end what one newspaper called Indonesia's "dirtiest, most polarizing" campaign.

-His defeat will likely be seen as a victory for Indonesia's conservative Muslims, who have campaigned strongly against the ethnic Chinese Christian governor commonly known as Ahok.
+His defeat Wednesday will likely be seen as a victory for the country's conservative Muslims, who have campaigned strongly against the ethnic Chinese Christian governor commonly known as Ahok.

 Indonesia is the world's most populous Muslim country, with an estimated 263 million people, about 87% of whom are followers of Islam.

 A final official result is unlikely to be known for at least two weeks.